 - can type 40 words per minute before the program starts

 - are able to dedicate 40-50 hours per week for full-time studies

 This program is not recommended for international students as the work permit required for the practicum may not arrive in time.

-This program includes a practicum totalling 150 hours.
+This program includes a 150-hour practicum.

 The practicum may be arranged in or close to the student's community.
 The student's practicum schedule will follow the preceptor's schedule and may include day, evening, or night shifts any day of the week, including weekends and holidays.
 Students are required to work full-time during the practicum and provide their own transportation to the facility.